 These rules and guidelines are aimed at standardizing junior livestock shows in Utah.
 Standardization will help provide the best possible educational experience for the young people in the state of Utah who have 4-H or FFA livestock projects.
 The Utah Junior Livestock Show Association is given this responsibility by the Utah Administrative Rule R65-8 and Utah Code Section 4-2-103(1)(i), 103(1)(m) through the Utah Department of Agriculture and the Utah Legislature.
 These rules are to be in effect at any show receiving funds through the Association.
 Every effort has been made to insure the accuracy of this information as it is distributed or published by member shows.
 However, exhibitors are cautioned that the current rules and regulations of the Utah Junior Livestock Show Association, as interpreted by the officers of the Association, will take precedence over such listings due to the possibility of typographical error or inadvertent omission.

-"Standardized tags must be used by all junior livestock exhibitors planning on attending a Utah Junior Livestock Association supported show.
-Exhibitors will be verified as 4-H and FFA members in good standing by their county office or FFA advisor before they will be allowed to weigh-in animals at any given show.
-Visit the website https://utahjuniorlivestock.com or contact your county extension staff or FFA advisor for specifics on tagging animals and being verified within your county."
+All animals must be tagged with standardized tags to be eligible to show at any Utah Junior Livestock Association supported show.
+Exhibitors will be verified as 4-H and FFA members in good standing by their county office or FFA advisor.
+Contact your county extension staff, FFA advisor, or show director for specifics on tagging animals and being verified within your county.

 2. Group Affiliation -- An exhibitor may enter a given show only as a 4-H or FFA member, but not both.
 Exhibitors must declare one or the other at time of entry.